Efficient Code Analysis via Graph Representation Learning-Guided Large Language Models: Experiments

-As described in \eqref{eq:K-ablation}, the parameter $K$ controls the size of the attention subgraph that is passed to the LLM.
-In our implementation, we achieved this via a budgeted top-$K$ edge strategy: for each package, all call-graph edges are ranked by their explainer attention scores, and only the $K$ highest-scoring edges are retained to induce the subgraph.
+Rather than using a fixed attention threshold, we control the amount of code passed to the LLM with a budget $K$.
+In our implementation, this is achieved via a budgeted top-$K$ edge strategy: for each package, all call-graph edges are ranked by their explainer attention scores, and only the $K$ highest-scoring edges are retained to induce the subgraph.
 The same $K$ is shared across datasets.

 We study the sensitivity of GMLLM to this budget on MalCP with GPT-4o by varying $K \in \{10, 20, 30, 50\}$ while keeping the GNN and explainer fixed.
 As shown in Table~\ref{tab:k_ablation}, increasing $K$ from 10 to 20 yields a clear performance gain (about +2.6 points in accuracy and +3.9 points in benign recall), suggesting that very small subgraphs may miss important context.
 For $K \ge 20$, however, detection metrics change only marginally, whereas the average token usage on Large packages grows almost linearly with $K$.
 We therefore fix $K=20$ in all main experiments as a reasonable operating point that balances detection performance and token cost.